Vera Ignjatovic

-Vera Ignjatovic (born 1975) is a medical researcher specialising in paediatric thrombosis and haemostasis and in proteomics.
+Vera Ignjatovic (born 15 March 1975) is an Australian medical researcher specialising in paediatric thrombosis and haemostasis and in proteomics.
+She is also a former handballer having represented Australia at the 2000 Olympics.

 Early life and education

 Ignjatovic was born in Niš, Nišava, Serbia on 15 March 1975.
 She has a BSc (hons) and a PhD, for her thesis titled "The effects of a phytochemical preparation on lipid metabolism in obesity: the study of 'Slimax', a Chinese herbal mixture", from Monash University.

 Academic career

 Ignjatovic was co-group leader of haematology research at the Murdoch Children's Research Institute and concurrently principal fellow, Department of Paediatrics at the University of Melbourne.
 Her research focus was on the effects of anticoagulants on children.
 She holds an honorary position in paediatrics at the Royal Children's Hospital in Melbourne.